 The canon of Scripture is incomplete without it.
 Will sin continue Will sorrow, pain, death go on?
-Will Satan perpetuate his evil designs: All of these questions and many others are unanswered apart from the The Eng Bible is not the word of Sod but it is the Eng translation of the Revelation.
+Will Satan perpetuate his evil designs' All of these questions and many others are unanswered apart from the Revelation.

 The Meaning of "Revelation".